 - Registration within a few hours, via our direct link with HMRC saving you weeks of time and admin.

 - Your vital UTR number (unique taxpayers reference) posted to your address

 - In-depth guide to operating as a sole trader

-- Contract for full rights to your chosen company name
+- Contract for full rights to your chosen company name (if required)

 What does it cost

 It costs as little as £29.99 to start up as a Sole Trader or £49.99 if you'd like to add name protection at Companies House.